Bobeart/cs3041-18d.github.io/designs/visual_assn.md

 **Output:** The redesigned homepage of your website on invision.
 There should be 3-4 other web pages that are linked on off the homepage that you have also redesigned.

 ## Deliverables
-- **Demo Day (9/12):** You should have an invision link handy and ready for you to present in class on the day of your demo.
+- **Demo Day:** You should have an invision link handy and ready for you to present in class on the day of your demo.
 Your classmate will critique your work (using the _I like, I wish, What if_ framework) and also try to guess your target demographic... despite having no previous knowledge.
-- **Delivery Day (9/14):** The output from this assignment should be the [design document](../docs/designdocs.html).
-Post the link to your post on this [assignment's page on our wiki](https://github.com/cs3041-18d/design-for-others/wiki).
+- **Delivery Day:** The output from this assignment should be the [design document](../docs/designdocs.html).
+Post the link to your post on the assignment turnin Google Sheet on our homepage.
 As with all design documents, it should include evidence of your design process. **You do NOT need to create a demo video for this design module.** For this assignment, I would expect a _minimum_ of the following:
   - pictures of your various sketches
   - a picture of your moodboard
   - pictures of your final product (more broadly, the evolution of your design should be clear)